A spacetime-covariant approach to inertial and accelerated quantum clocks in first-quantization: Quantization

 One important consequence of this factorization of the physical Hilbert space is that one can immediately obtain a basis of global solutions in $\mathcal{H}_{phys}$ from products of the local solutions of the individual constraints $\dket{\Psi^j_I} \in \mathcal{H}^{(I)}_{phys}$, $j\in \mathbb{N}.$ However, similarly to what happened in case of a single clock, we must be wary that this Hilbert space still bears many unphysical solutions (from the perspective of the phenomenology of our usual, well-tested quantum theories such as NRQM and QFT).

-Note that, for separable solutions, one does not have any correlation between the clocks' proper-times $(\tau_I,\tau_J)_{I \neq J}$, regardless of the clocks' individual states of motion $\rho_I, \rho_j$.
-For instance, we could have two clocks prepared in identical semiclassical states of the form \eqref{psitau de x}, so that both are centered on identical inertial worldlines $x^\mu_I(\tau_I) = (t_I=\tau_I;\,\mathbf{x}_I=\mathbf{0})$ (with their worldfunctions overlapping in their entire histories), and still their proper-times would be completely uncorrelated with each other.
+Note that, for separable solutions, one does not have any correlation between the clocks' proper times $(\tau_I,\tau_J)_{I \neq J}$, regardless of the clocks' individual states of motion $\rho_I, \rho_j$.
+For instance, we could have two clocks prepared in identical semiclassical states of the form \eqref{psitau de x}, so that both are centered on identical inertial worldlines $x^\mu_I(\tau_I) = (t_I=\tau_I;\,\mathbf{x}_I=\mathbf{0})$ (with their worldfunctions overlapping in their entire histories), and still their proper times would be completely uncorrelated with each other.
 The global joint probabilities of measuring each clock at arbitrary intervals $I_I$ breaks as a product

 \begin{widetext}

 \end{widetext} where $\rho\equiv \rho_1\otimes \rho_2.$

 Thus, to ensure that our physical states have a commensurable notion of time evolution, we adopt the further global constraint that the external temporal DoFs $t_I$ are strongly correlated with one another.
 In particular, in order to make them completely correlated, we follow~\cite{smithQC1} and apply the improper projector